. Poggiali the Monster .

 • Kickstand/starter interlock bypass.
 When the kickstand is down, you can't start the bike, even if it's in neutral.
 This piece by Evoluzione bypasses that setup.
 Chris had to extend the long wire to make it route the way he wanted.

 • Vest connector.
 I have a heated vest from Widder.
 It's the only thing that lets me continue to ride through winter.
 Without it, I have thoughts of crashing so I can get a warm ambulance ride home.
-The connector is not the one that came with the vest.
-Chris put in a connector that accepts the plug for a trickle charger, so we switched the one on my vest to use this same connector.

 • Red Racing rearsets.
-After the "curb feeler" on the kickstand was removed, I started dragging my feet on the ground.
+After the "curb feeler" was removed, I started dragging my feet on the ground.
 Chris insisted that I get rearsets and I'm very pleased with having been coerced into buying them.
 I really like how more compact my body feels.
 A couple of notes about these rearsets: 1) Because the footpegs are narrower, I felt pigeon-toed at first, but I don't really notice it any more.
 2) I had to take a Dremel and grind down the sharp high points on the rearsets, which were cutting up my boots.

 • BrakeTech ductile iron rear rotor.
 The rotor doesn't attach directly to the rear wheel; instead, it floats on spacers or "bushes" that bolt to the wheel.
 The bolt heads are what prevents the rotor from falling off.
 Special attention needs to be paid to the type of bolt used as the stock ones do not always allow enough clearance.
 Lower profile bolts are included with the rotor.